Linktionary search and index page

 Site home page

-Get notifications when Linktionary is updated
+Get alerts when Linktionary is updated

 Book updates and addendums